 Section 1. - Regular Board of Directors Meetings

 The Board shall hold not less than one (1) regular Board Meeting each calendar quarter.
 At each regular Board Meeting, including the Annual Board Meeting, the Board shall select the time and place for the next regular Board Meeting.
-Notice of regular Board Meetings shall be given by sending electronic notice to each Board Member at his or her preferred email address at least five (5) days before the date of such meeting.
+Notice of regular Board Meetings shall be given by sending an electronic notice to each Board Member at his or her preferred email address at least five (5) days before the date of such meeting.
 Regular Board Meetings may be held via electronic or telephonic means as specified in the notice and as determined by the Board.

 At all meetings of the Board, including Special Board Meetings, all questions shall be decided by a majority vote cast by the members of the Board who are present and eligible to vote.
 At any meeting of the Board, a quorum for the transaction of business shall consist of fifty percent (50%) of the current Board who are eligible to vote.